 - Five, hive

 If you have 20 things to remember, you can begin to use colors to separate the groups of ten.
 For example, if I have 20 things on my grocery list, then the first 10 visualizations can be in red and the second, using the same rhyming words, can be in yellow.

 Try this out and you’ll see how quickly this works.
 The mind is powerful, especially when we use images and pictures that tell stories.
 Mnemonic devices are simply hacks that use images and pictures that tell us stories that are easy to remember.

 It’s time to make this article actionable.
 You have many options when it comes to memory enhancement.
 The real trick now is to pick one.

 Looking at your current goals in productivity, personal growth and prevention, you can narrow your focus to the methods that best support those goals.

 Go back through this article and find three to five methods that interest you the most.
-Then look at your schedule, and decide how you will add these methods your daily and weekly routines to improve the environment of your brain.
+Then, look at your schedule and decide how you will add these methods to your daily and weekly routines to improve the environment of your brain.

 With all the tools and research, there has never been a better time in history to train our brains.
 Your path to enhanced memory is now in your hands.

 - How to Increase Brain Power, Boost Memory and Become 10X Smarter